3.17 Harvard School of Dental Medicine, Office of Dental Education

 Research in the HSDM Curriculum

 Harvard School of Dental Medicine considers the generation of knowledge to be an integral part of the training of future leaders in the field of dentistry.
 In recognition of this goal, predoctoral students are required to explore and develop interest in a relevant field.
 In addition to didactic and clinical training, research is a required component of the HSDM curriculum.
-Beginning with the Year I introductory research course, and continuing through the cases studied in the various block courses, students learn to critically read scientific literature, design studies, and analyze data.
+Beginning in Year 2, students will take an introductory research course and will learn to read scientific literature critically, design studies, and analyze data.
 The research program culminates in a "hands on" research experience for each student, resulting in a written paper and formal presentation at Student Research Day.

 Students seeking an intensive research experience while pursuing their dental education are encouraged to apply for a variety of fellowship opportunities.
 Throughout the years of dental school, opportunities are available for students to present the results of their research at various meetings and assemblies.